-The double ring ceremony was performed by Charles Boren, minister of the Munday was maid of honor Church of Christ in Munday.
+The double ring ceremony was performed by Charles Boren, minister of the Church of Christ in Munday.
 Vows were exchanged before gold candelabras and greenery, each holding seven blue tapers.
 White satin bows adorned the pews.

 The bride, given in marriage by her father, was attired in a floor length gown of white dean satin.
-The empire waist was
+The empire waist was with baby breath.